Skip to main content

 Fixed an issue where tfaction did not work with Terragrunt v0.88.0.
 It should also work with older versions of Terragrunt prior to v0.73.0 that do not support terragrunt run.

-Fix Inability to Parse terragrunt plan and apply Results
+Fix Failure to Parse terragrunt plan and apply Results

 https://suzuki-shunsuke.github.io/tfcmt/terragrunt